It’s a question many women wonder about, especially if you’re thinking about planning a family and your 20s are but a distant memory.

 Here's what does -- and does not influence the age at when a woman reaches menopause.

 There are a number of factors that affect women’s age at menopause, but one is more important than any other: the age their mother experienced menopause.

 “Menopause is strongly genetically linked, so you’re very likely to fall within a few years either way of the age your mother was at menopause,” says Nanette Santoro, MD, director of the division of reproductive endocrinology and infertility at the University of Colorado-Denver School of Medicine and a member of the board of directors of the American Society for Reproductive Medicine.

 This isn’t always true, of course.
 Some women reach menopause at an unusually early age -- before 45 or so -- with no known cause, which could be the result of an inherited issue or a one-time genetic mutation.
 “These can be random events, but can also be passed on," says Howard Zacur, MD, PhD, who directs the reproductive endocrinology and infertility division at Johns Hopkins School of Medicine.

 So if your mother reached menopause at 40, but their sisters and your grandmother were all around the average age of 50, it’s unclear whether you’ll follow their path or theirs.

 But if most of the women in your family, your mother included, reach menopause early, late, or somewhere in the middle, you can eye your calendar with some degree of confidence.

 Your mother's age at menopause is a key factor, but not the only one.
 Here are four others to consider:

-Smoking.
+- Smoking.
 No other lifestyle factor does more damage to your ovaries than smoking.
-So if you smoke and your mother didn’t, you’ll probably reach menopause earlier than she did.
-If she smoked and you don’t, you probably reach menopause later than she did.
+So if you smoke and your mother didn’t, you’ll probably reach menopause earlier than they did.
+If they smoked and you don’t, you probably reach menopause later than they did.